Mury12/mm-ws/README.md

 before using this webservice.
 It contains very important informations about the way it works.

+Generate a SSH key at `./.ssh/ssh-name` in order to use JWT and set its name in `.env` file.

 ## Running

 `composer install` - to install dependencies